dockerian/pyml/docs/api-study.md

     - resource/entity: "employees"
     - query: "?name=John"
   - State: application state that has the resources

+<a name="rest-res-types"></a>
+### Resource Types

+* **Document**: a singular concept that is akin to an object instance or database record. e.g.: http://api.soccer.restapi.org/leagues/seattle/teams/trebuchet

+* **Collection**: a server-managed directory of resources.
+Clients may propose new resources to be added to a collection.
+However, it is up to the collection to choose to create a new resource, or not.
+Example: http://api.soccer.restapi.org/leagues/seattle/teams

+* **Store**: a client-managed resource repository.
+A store resource lets an API client put resources in, get them back out, and decide when to delete them.
+On their own, stores do not create new resources; therefore a store never generates new URIs.
+Instead, each stored resource has a URI that was chosen by a client when it was initially put into the store.
+Example: `PUT /users/1234/favorites/alonso`.

+* **Controller**: models a procedural concept.
+  - Controller resources are like executable functions, with parameters and return values; inputs and outputs.
+Like a traditional web application's use of HTML forms, a REST API relies on controller resources to perform application-specific actions that cannot be logically mapped to one of the standard methods (create, retrieve, update, and delete, also known as CRUD).
+  - Controller names typically appear as the last segment in a URI path, with no child resources to follow them in the hierarchy.
+  - **Note**: Controller resource remains argument about "resource must be a noun, instead of a verb".
+  - Example: `POST /alerts/245743/resend`

 <a name="rest-app"></a>
 ### Applications and Services